Evading Dragons, Part Six: Reshaping What is Known

 Hardtack and Truth

 He came to a place where the color of the ink changed as did the quality of the writing.
 The little girl grew up and came back to the book.
 She wrote, “the dragons that were made to protect the border and act as living weapons have started to turn on us.
-Maybe it’s what we deserve, allowing a scientist to Frankenstein DNA into something that never existed was a mistake that we may not live to correct.
-Just maybe the dragons will one day talk about humans like we did about dinosaurs, bees or tigers.
+Maybe it’s what we deserve, allowing a scientist to Frankenstein DNA into something that never existed was a mistake that we might not live to correct.
+Maybe the dragons will one day talk about humans like we did about dinosaurs, bees or tigers.
 The smart dragons are controlling the drones in coordinated attacks on populated areas, but according to some people the drones are killing the smart ones and taking over.”
 Hester closed the book and put it down.
 He could see why the people in Jennifer’s village didn’t think the books were worth anything.
-He was taught that the dragon makers made the dragons to kill off humanity then repopulate it with their own seed, but the dragons killed the makers and the world.
+He was taught that the dragon makers made the dragons to kill off humanity then repopulate it with their seed, but the dragons killed the makers and the world.
 This book tells a different story that seems to say that the makers were just men with intentions other than genocide.

 Tears and Blood

 The book went on talking about her first love and the first of what would be three children.
 She also talked about how it was almost impossible to go out and get food.
 Near the end of the book, she wrote about how the dragons were breeding, and their offspring were emptying towns, eating anyone they could find.
-Hester wondered if this was the war people spoke of.
+Hester wondered if this was the great war that ended civilization.
 Not some large military battle but people defending what they had until the last of them were gone or in hiding.
 She spoke about how the larger dragons were killing off the smaller ones, thinning the population.
 Near the end, she wrote about the death of her firstborn and her partner.
 They died not from dragons but by the hands of a group of men that wanted the food they were carrying.
 The final page was about seeing a dragon in her yard.
 The page was dotted with water stains and what looked like ancient dried blood.
 Hester put the book down on top of the others then he put them away.

 If someone showed you evidence that everything you know is a lie would you believe it?